Rebeka Masarova vs. Linda Fruhvirtova: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Rebeka Masarova vs. Linda Fruhvirtova Trends and Insights

-- Masarova is coming off a defeat to No. 27-ranked Magda Linette, 5-7, 6-7, in the quarterfinals at the WTA Guangzhou, China Women Singles 2023.
+- Masarova lost 5-7, 6-7 versus Magda Linette in the quarterfinals of the WTA Guangzhou, China Women Singles 2023 (her most recent match).

-- In her 43 matches over the past year across all court types, Masarova has played an average of 21.9 games.
+- In her 43 matches over the past 12 months across all court surfaces, Masarova has played an average of 21.9 games.

-- Through 31 matches over the past 12 months on hard courts, Masarova has played 22.0 games per match and won 54.2% of them.
+- Masarova has played 31 matches on hard courts over the past 12 months, and 22.0 games per match.

 - Fruhvirtova has played 24 matches on hard courts in the past 12 months, and has averaged 21.5 games per match and 8.9 games per set while winning 46.2% of games.

-- Fruhvirtova and Masarova have faced off in three total sets, with Fruhvirtova claiming two of them and Masarova one.
+- Fruhvirtova and Masarova have matched up in three total sets, with Fruhvirtova claiming two of them and Masarova one.

-- Fruhvirtova has defeated Masarova in 18 of 32 total games between them, good for a 56.2% winning percentage.
+- Fruhvirtova has the edge in 32 total games against Masarova, claiming 18 of them.

-- Masarova and Fruhvirtova have squared off one time, averaging 32 games and three sets per match.
+- Fruhvirtova and Masarova have played one time, and they have averaged 32.0 games and 3.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.